dfsp-spirit/webmidicapture/README.md

 # webmidiplayground
-Messing with MIDI in the browser.
+Messing with MIDI in the browser via the Web MIDI Api.

+## A note on browser support

+Note that while recent versions of Chrome, Edge and Opera support the Web MIDI Api.
+In Firefox it seems more complicated: while it has had support for quite a while according to [caniuse](https://caniuse.com/midi), at least locally via file:// URLs, it does not seem to work for me in Firefox 135, the latest version as of 2/9/2025.
+This may be intentional because according to the FF documentation, usage of the API is only supported in secure contexts (https://).

-Some tests:
+## Some tests

-# MIDI event capturing test
+### MIDI event capturing test

 See [./midi_capture/ directory](./midi_capture/).